wissam-sib/dilbert/Readme.md

 # Delaying Interaction Layers in Transformer-based Encoders for Efficient Open Domain Question Answering

-This archive contains useful resources for extractive question answering, open domain question answering (ODQA) on wikipedia and the python code to reproduce the results from the paper [Delaying Interaction Layers in Transformer-based Encoders for Efficient Open Domain Question Answering](https://arxiv.org/abs/2010.08422).
+This repository contains the code to reproduce the results from the paper [Delaying Interaction Layers in Transformer-based Encoders for Efficient Open Domain Question Answering](https://arxiv.org/abs/2010.08422) and useful resources for extractive question answering, open domain question answering (ODQA) on Wikipedia.

 Some implementations (in particular the DIL mechanism) will be improved for a better genericity and a better interfacing with Huggingface's models.